 Abigail Robinson

 Abigail has a background in applied ecology majoring in biodiversity management.
 She then spent 6 years working for the New Zealand government in the biosecurity department.
-She currently sits in Norway as Vice President of Sustainability at ECOsubsea, a company aiming to solve the biofouling issue with sustainable robotic hull cleaning solutions.
+She currently sits in Norway as Chief Sustainability Officer at ECOsubsea, a company aiming to solve the biofouling issue with sustainable robotic hull cleaning solutions.
 Simultaneous to her studies and professional career, she has been voluntarily involved with whale research as a research assistant in the Cook Islands (where she met Alyssa) and in the early days of Whale Wise in Iceland.

 Three years of her time at Biosecurity New Zealand was as a quarantine officer enforcing regulations on the border.
 The following three years she was a senior adviser writing and overseeing the national enforcement of the world’s first biofouling requirements for international ships to prevent the spread of marine invasive species.